 Canada’s Financial Consumer Agency advises consumers to check their credit reports at least once a year for errors and fraud.
 However, since you can get a free report from each credit bureau, schedule one at the start of the year and the other at the 6 month mark, every year to stay on top of it.

-How to manage your payment history and improve it over time
+9. Manage your payment history and improve it over time

 Your payment history accounts for 35% of your credit score and displays how you’ve paid debts, loans and other accounts over the length of your credit.